spacetelescope/jwst/docs/jwst/gain_scale/reference_files.rst

 GAINFACT    meta.exposure.gain_factor
 ==========  =========================

-The value of GAINFACT is expected to be in the range 1..10.
+The value of GAINFACT is expected to be in the range 1..10 for NIRSPEC.